lagbolt/library/TechServices.md

 ## Wayfinding and Signage

+When a new patron walks into a library, they may already be anxious, in a hurry, or nervous about their ability to communicate in English.
+They may not be comfortable approaching a librarian for help.
+Their experience finding what they want depends to a great extent on how clear the signage is in the library.

+Even a patron who has been to the library many times may be lost finding a new part of the collection, such as biographies or large print non-fiction.

+In effect, the building is providing — or not providing — a navigation service.

 Mark Aaron Polger has written a book on signage called *Library Signage and Wayfinding Design* which you can [buy from ALA](https://www.alastore.ala.org/wayfinding).

 My general comments on signage, and specific comments on the book, [can be found here](https://github.com/lagbolt/library/blob/main/Polgerbookreview.md).

 I've reviewed the wayfinding and signage at a number of branches of the Las Vegas Clark County Library District.
 My review [can be found here](https://github.com/lagbolt/library/blob/main/LVCCLD-signage.md)

 I'm going to show a couple of examples from the Frederick County Public Libraries system, specifically the central, C. Burr Artz branch.
-I'm shpwing these examples because I happened upon them, not because either the branch or the system is deficient in some way.
+I'm showing these examples because I happened upon them, not because either the branch or the system is particularly weak in some way.

 The shelving upstairs in the library is laid out sensibly, and the signage is clear.
 The signs are color-coded:  one color for fiction and one for non-fiction.
 And then there's this sign: